The DRRC tip is under construction and with weather conditions, may be closed or unable to take some materials. Please call ahead before you visit.

 Upgrading to induction cooking can offer many benefits for restaurants and cafes, offering several advantages over traditional gas or electric cooktops.

-Ease of cleaning.
-The smooth, flat surface and lower heat spill of induction cooktops makes them easy to clean, saving time and labour.
+The smooth, flat surface of induction cooktops makes them easy to clean, saving time and labour.

 The upfront cost of induction cooktops and compatible cookware can be higher than traditional options.
 However, the long-term savings on energy and maintenance can offset this initial investment.